Abhinaba12/CloudConfig/README.md

 ### Most Active Repositories
-1. **[Project Name 1](https://github.com/Abhinaba12/CodeHub)** - AI integrated MERN Stack platform supporting JavaScript, C++, Java, PHP & TypeScript.
+1. **[CodeHub](https://github.com/Abhinaba12/CodeHub)** - AI integrated MERN Stack platform supporting JavaScript, C++, Java, PHP & TypeScript.
 All in one Intuitive, Customizable Interface.
 Ideal for all skill levels, It offers a seamless experience for coding, learning & collaboration.

-2. **[Project Name 2](https://github.com/Abhinaba12/PicLink)** - It's an applications that's help you to live any picture(jpg,png) in your local storage into online hosting.
+2. **[PicLink](https://github.com/Abhinaba12/PicLink)** - It's an applications that's help you to live any picture(jpg,png) in your local storage into online hosting.
 You can share this link to anyone you want.

-3. **[Project Name 3](https://github.com/Abhinaba12/Music)** - Simple music app using React.js Add your own music in public folder and make sure you add path in App.js.
+3. **[Music](https://github.com/Abhinaba12/Music)** - Simple music app using React.js Add your own music in public folder and make sure you add path in App.js.
 Install & enjoy it😎.

 **Install Dependencies:**